Collecting on Any Budget

 In the absence of wealth, the Vogels honed their savviness.
-They perfectly proved that anyone can collect art, on any budget.
-With this in mind, we’ve compiled some pointers for frugal art collectors.
+They proved that anyone can collect art, on any budget.
+With their spirit in heart, we’ve compiled some pointers for frugal art collectors.
 After all, the love of art has and will always be about more than money.

 Consider the Medium.

-Drawings, prints and fine art reproductions can be an optimal avenue for savvy collectors.
-Generally less expensive than paintings, works on paper can allow a collector to buy from famous artists while within a budget.
+Drawings, prints and fine art reproductions can be a rewarding avenue for savvy collectors.
+Generally less expensive than paintings, works on paper allow a collector to buy from famous artists without breaking their budget.
 Australian legend Charles Blackman, for instance, boasts a rich and extensive canon of prints and drawings.

 Works by emerging artists are consistently more affordable than those by mid-career or established artists.
 Plus, new art is exciting!
 Supporting local talent can not only save you money, it can enrich your collecting experience.
 Who knows, ten years later you may find yourself at Melbourne’s hub for contemporary art, ACCA fondly remarking: “I knew him when he was just out of art school”.